Airbag Defect Attorneys in Austin, TX

 Airbag defect cases are complicated — a lot more complicated than other personal injury claims, and a lot more technologically detailed.
 Airbag defects are also commonly overlooked in car accident injury cases, even though it’s very possible a defective airbag made the vehicle passenger’s injuries worse.

 If you were injured in a car accident and you believe a defective airbag played a part in your injuries or the severity of them, you should consult an Austin airbag defect lawyer as soon as possible.
-Buche & Associates P.C. has experienced, trustworthy lawyers on hand, ready to help you.
+The Buche Law Firm, PC has experienced, trustworthy lawyers on hand, ready to help you.
 Our firm has experience handling and evaluating airbag defect cases involving both personal injury and death.
 There is no charge for you consultation and initial case evaluation.